-2.1 Food technology assessment
+2.2 Food technology assessment

-The proposed use of the cellulase enzyme as a processing aid in brewing and the production of potable alcohol is consistent with its typical function of catalysing the endohydrolysis of $(1\rightarrow 4)$ - β -D-glucosidic linkages in cellulose, lichenin and cereal β -D-glucans.
+From the food technology assessment, FSANZ concluded that the proposed use of the cellulase enzyme as a processing aid in brewing and the production of potable alcohol is consistent with its typical function of catalysing the endohydrolysis of $(1\rightarrow 4)$ - β -D-glucosidic linkages in cellulose, lichenin and cereal β -D-glucans.

 Cellulase performs its technological purpose during the production of food and is not performing the technological purpose in the food for sale.
 It is therefore functioning as a processing aid for the purposes of the Code.
+For further details see the Supporting Document (SD).

-2.2 Risk assessment
+2.3 Risk assessment

 FSANZ has assessed the public health and safety risks associated with a protein engineered variant of a cellulase from GM A. niger containing the cellulase gene from T. reesei and its proposed use as a processing aid.
+Refer to the SD.
 A summary of this risk assessment is provided below.